President & CEO, Wolters Kluwer Health, Clinical Solutions

 Andre holds a BA and an MBA in healthcare from the College of St. Thomas, Minnesota.

 Mr. Benson co-founded ProVation Medical in 1994, which was acquired by Wolters Kluwer in 2006.
 Currently, he manages the Innovation Lab, where his focus is on leveraging existing Clinical Solutions assets to bring new products to market.

 Mr. Benson has a BA in Mathematics and Economics from St. Olaf College (1990), where he graduated Magna Cum Laude and Phi Beta Kappa.

 Vice President of Commercial Programs, Clinical Solutions

 Ms. Palmer has more than eighteen years of experience in sales, marketing and sales operations.
 She joined Wolters Kluwer Health in 2006 and has progressed through a number of key roles.
 Her previous roles within Wolters Kluwer include managing the ProVation Order Sets and Clin-eguide field sales teams and serving as the Senior Director of Sales Operations for the ProVation Medical sales team.
 Prior to joining the company, Ms. Palmer spent eight years in senior sales roles with GE Healthcare and Harris Corporation.
 At GE, she was responsible for market expansion of patient monitoring and cardiology products and at Harris Corporation, she led the sales and marketing effort for encrypted wireless devices to military and government operations.
-She began her career in clinical support at Homes Regional Medical Center in Melbourne, FL.
+She began her career in clinical support at Holmes Regional Medical Center in Melbourne, FL.
 Ms. Palmer earned a Bachelor of Science from the University of Central Florida and an MBA from the Florida Tech University.